Quratulain-bilal/Generative-ai_Quater_04/Task_9_toolcalling/README.md

 ## 😊 Conclusion

 Tool calling and function calling with the OpenAI SDK open up a world of possibilities.
 They let the AI go beyond chatting to perform real tasks—whether it’s solving math problems, fetching weather updates, or powering your next app.
 As a beginner, you’ve got everything you need to start: a free API key, some sample code, and your curiosity.
-So, dive in, experiment, and have fun building with AI!
-What will you create first? ✨
+So, dive in, experiment, and have fun building with ai

----

-*Written by Ayesha Iqbal*